comp-physics/comp-physics.github.io/_pages/home.md

 <div id="homeid" class="col-sm-8 col-10">
 ## Welcome!
-Nano-scale transistors fill warehouse-scale supercomputers, yet their performance still constrains development of the jets that defend us, the medical therapies our lives depend upon, and the energy sources that will power our generation into the next.

 We're the **Computational Physics Group at Georgia Tech**.
-We develop computational models and numerical methods for these applications.
-Our methods buttress algorithms crafted for efficient use of the latest supercomputers and their architectures.
-We develop <a href="{{ site.url }}{{ site.baseurl }}/software/" target="_blank" rel="noopener noreferrer">open-source software</a> for these methods that scales to the world's largest supercomputers.
+We build numerical methods, computational models, and <a href="{{ site.url }}{{ site.baseurl }}/software/" target="_blank" rel="noopener noreferrer">open-source software</a> for problems in defense, energy, and medicine — optimized for the world's largest supercomputers.

+**Some of our research areas:**
+* Exascale CFD and multiphase flow
+* Numerical methods for shock-laden and compressible flows
+* Reacting flows and combustion
+* Cavitation, microfluidics, and soft material characterization

-In August 2025 our group conducted the <a href='https://arxiv.org/abs/2505.07392' target='_blank' rel='noopener noreferrer'>largest-ever CFD simulation</a> at 200T grid points (1 quadrillion degrees of freedom) on OLCF Frontier and LLNL El Capitan without loss of accuracy.
-This work was a 2025 <a href='https://en.wikipedia.org/wiki/Gordon_Bell_Prize' target='_blank' rel='noopener noreferrer'>Gordon Bell Prize</a> finalist.
+**Recent highlight:** In August 2025 we conducted the <a href='https://arxiv.org/abs/2505.07392' target='_blank' rel='noopener noreferrer'>largest-ever CFD simulation</a> (1 quadrillion DOFs) on OLCF Frontier and LLNL El Capitan — a 2025 <a href='https://en.wikipedia.org/wiki/Gordon_Bell_Prize' target='_blank' rel='noopener noreferrer'>Gordon Bell Prize</a> finalist.

 Check out [our papers]({{ site.url }}{{ site.baseurl }}/papers/) to learn more.